Alien 3: Development

 With the success of Aliens, 20th Century Fox approached Brandywine Productions on further sequels.
 But Brandywine was less than enthused with an Alien 3 project, with producer David Giler later explaining he and partners Walter Hill and Gordon Carroll wanted to take new directions as "we wouldn't do a repeat of one and two".
 The trio opted to explore the duplicity of the Weyland-Yutani Corporation, and why they were so intent in using the Aliens as biological weapons.
 Various concepts were discussed, eventually settling on a two-part story, with the treatment for the third film featuring "the underhanded Weyland–Yutani Corporation facing off with a militarily aggressive culture of humans whose rigid socialist ideology has caused them to separate from Earth's society."
 Michael Biehn's Corporal Hicks would be promoted to protagonist in the third film, with Sigourney Weaver's character of Ellen Ripley reduced to a cameo appearance before returning in the fourth installment, "an epic battle with alien warriors mass-produced by the expatriated Earthlings."
 Weaver liked the Cold War metaphor, and agreed to a smaller role, particularly due to a dissatisfaction with Fox, which removed scenes from Aliens crucial to Ripley's backstory.

-"I felt that Ripley was going to become a burden to the story ...
-There are only so many aspects to that character you can do."
+I felt that Ripley was going to become a burden to the story ...
+There are only so many aspects to that character you can do.

 — Sigourney Weaver, concerning the future of Ripley.

 Although Fox was skeptical about the idea, they agreed to finance the development of the story, but asked that Hill and Giler attempt to get Ridley Scott, director of Alien, to make Alien 3.
 They also asked that the two films be shot back to back to lessen the production costs.
-While Scott was interested in returning to the franchise, it did not work out due to the director's busy schedule.
+While Scott was interested in returning to the franchise, it did not work out due to the director's busy schedule (he was then working on 1492: Conquest of Paradise).